aclarke500/aclarke500/README.md

 - 🔭 I’m currently working on Automated Medical Billing Software at Verus.
 - 🌱 I’m currently learning Bash, Computer Science, and AI.
-- 👯 I’m looking to collaborate on anything innovation or automation related!
+- 👯 I’m looking to collaborate on a programmable metronome.
 - ⚡ Fun fact: I play bass and drums, ask me anything about math rock!
 <!--
 **aclarke500/aclarke500** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.